Welcome to the country!

 Please don’t honk at me and make rude hand gestures when your car ends up behind my thresher.
 I know that the equipment is slow and cumbersome, but that is just the way it is.
 Remember, you were the one who thought the narrow two lane roads out here were quaint and relaxing, until they made you late.
 If it is a sunny warm day, chances are, no matter what day of the week it is, we will be working, so I advise that you just plan for it.

 I am sorry if you were inconvenienced by the dust blowing across the fields that summer of the worst drought on record in Maryland.
-I know it meant you had to dust your fine big home more often, and maybe power wash your windows and vinyl siding.
+I know it meant you had to dust your fine big home more often, and maybe power wash your windows and vinyl siding, also check out James Hardie siding products if you need a replacement.
 But please understand that dust also meant my family had no income that year, so I may not be very sympathetic to your problem.
 After all, you purchased your home next to my farm, I did not locate my farm next to your home.

 Please don’t let your children “play” in my pastures and crops.
 “Open land” is not public land; a farm is not a park or a playground.
 Your children will have to “enjoy the country life” from your own back yard.